pvdz/heatfiler/README.md

 ## Build

 Note that the build directory contains a built file (`heatfiler-build.js`).
-This file (up to date) already includes zeparser2 and is a single .js resource to include in your projects, or nodejs.
+This file (should be up to date, but check commits to be sure) already includes zeparser2 and is a single .js resource to include in your projects, or nodejs.
 It's not minified, but I don't think that is important since this is a debugging tool.
+If the build is not up to date or you just want to build it yourself you can run `bin/build.js` from the project root.

 ## UI